Super Mario Bros. Wonder: Development

 Super Mario developer and producer Takashi Tezuka returned as a producer for Wonder.
 Shiro Mouri, who previously directed New Super Mario Bros.
 U Deluxe, returned as director.
 Wonder started development in 2019 after the release of Deluxe, and the development team was not given a deadline to produce a prototype, which resulted in extra time to develop gameplay ideas.

 During the initial planning of Wonder, Mouri desired to recreate the sense of "secrets and mystery" that had been present in the original Super Mario Bros. for a modern audience.
+The director aknowledged how after Super Mario games had been enjoyed by players for many years, "those things have somehow become ordinary".
 The focus was placed on updating the traditional idea of transporting Mario to different areas of the level using Warp Pipes, vines, or other means.
 Tezuka suggested to instead change up the current physical location, and the Wonder Flower, which dramatically alters the current level, was born.
 In order for all levels in the game to uniquely implement this item, approximately 2,000 ideas for Wonder effects were solicited from every member of the development team.
 The most viable were prototyped and implemented in the final game.

+Tezuka acknowledged how some journalists and players claimed that Super Mario Maker, as a game creation system, "had eliminated the need" for another 2D Mario game and conceptualized the game keeping this in mind from the beginning as to make it "completely different from Super Mario Maker".
+The development team sought to create "a foundation for future 2D Mario games" like New Super Mario Bros. had created as the first 2D Mario game to use 3D elements in 2006 and wanted to develop "a significant evolution" like it was when it was released.
+For this, a completely new engine to serve as the base was developed and, in addition to using 3D models, the team wanted to implement more "engaging and functional ways of using 3D models possible with modern technology".